macloo/html_css_templates/README.md

 The CSS grid has revolutionized grid-style page layouts, making floats and inline-block styles unnecessary in many cases (but not all).
 Good planning is required before you can implement the grid effectively.

+[Browser support for CSS grid](http://caniuse.com/#feat=css-grid) is pretty good but not yet universal.

 Resource: [Basic concepts of grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout)

 ## inline-block